Ismail-Ats/Asus-Rog-Fan-Switcher/README.md

 ## ⚠️ Disclaimer

-This script directly writes to a hardware-related kernel interface.
+This scripts directly writes to a hardware-related kernel interface.

 Use it at your own risk.